The Seattle Times Store | Art & Photo Prints

 Loading ()...

 • Some of the original loops of the meandering Duwamish River were still visible in 1922 after dredging had opened up a straight, deepened waterway.
-The river once swung all the way from the West Seattle bluff to Beacon Hill.
-The old loops were eventually filled to create industrial land.
 (Seattle Times archives, 1922)

 Duwamish River, 1922

-• A commanding view of the Columbia River is seen from atop the Benches vineyard, belonging to Long Shadows winery.
+• A commanding view of the Columbia River is seen from atop a vineyard.
 (John Lok / The Seattle Times)

 • Dripping mosses hanging from a tree totally consumed by moss along the Hoh River Trail, Olympic National Park.
 (Steve Ringman / The Seattle Times)